 Law Enforcement Log

-Law enforcement also handled the following: traffic 5; parking violation 1; property damage motor vehicle accident 2; public assist 1; speeding 1; dog at large 2; public assist 3.
-This information is from the Wadena Police Department and Wadena Sheriffs Department incident reports.
+Law enforcement also handled the following: dishonored check 1; dog at large 1; noise complaint 1; public assist 3; property damage motor vehicle accident 3.
+This information is from the Wadena Police Department and Wadena County Sheriffs Department incident reports.